Rainbow color sorting starts with these bears.

 Quality comes over quantity.

-What I mean by this is that having conversations about 5 bears moving left to right is just as important as 30 bears.
+Having conversations about five bears moving left to right is just as important as 30 bears.

 They heard you.

-They moved on to their own creative way of learning.
+They moved on to their creative way of learning.

 Do not expect your three-year-old to complete this entire rainbow from left to right.
 Most three-year-olds will not sit that long, nor should they.
 Allow it to evolve.